 India's Economic Reforms Could Unlock Long-term Potential

 India is the sixth largest economy in the world by nominal gross domestic product (GDP) at $2.4 trillion in 2017.
-While GDP growth fell to 6.75 percent in 2017, the finance ministry expects that growth will pick up to between 7 percent and 7.5 percent in 2018, which will help it regain its position as the world’s fastest growing major economy.
-The International Monetary Fund (IMF) seems to agree, predicting that growth will reach 7.4 percent in 2018.
+While GDP growth fell to 6.75% in 2017, the finance ministry expects that growth will pick up to between 7% and 7.5% in 2018, which will help it regain its position as the world’s fastest-growing major economy.
+The International Monetary Fund (IMF) seems to agree, predicting that growth will reach 7.4% in 2018.

-Prime Minister Narenda Modi has been successful in implementing several key economic reforms over the past couple of years.
-Many of these changes have experienced issues upon roll out—contributing to the slower than expected 2017 GDP growth—but the country jumped 30 notches into the top 100 ranking on the World Bank’s 2018 Ease of Doing Business Index and experts believe that the top 50 is within reach.
+Prime Minister Narendra Modi has been successful in implementing several key economic reforms over the past couple of years.
+Many of these changes have experienced issues upon rollout—contributing to the slower than expected 2017 GDP growth—but the country jumped 30 notches into the top 100 ranking on the World Bank’s 2018 Ease of Doing Business Index and experts believe that the top 50 is within reach.

 As of early 2018, the enforcement of contracts and building construction permits remain a weak point, according to the World Bank’s Ease of Doing Business Index, while reforms in starting a business haven’t been factored into the equation.
 The government has also newly introduced 37 reforms in areas like insolvency resolution, protecting the interest of minority shareholders, and simplifying the process of filing taxes.

 The improvements in the ease of doing business could be a boon for foreign and domestic investors.
 With corporate law and securities regulations already ranking as ‘highly advanced’, placing it fourth in global rankings, there’s a ripe opportunity for investment given the country’s large size and strong growth rates.
 The government is working in the right direction when it comes to implementing reforms, but bold steps are still needed to realize the Prime Minister’s ambitions of becoming a top 50 economy.